clearbank/fi-api-signtool-python/README.md

 ## Availability

-Packaged as Python source code this is targeted at version 3, tested using Python 3.6 and 3.8.
+Packaged as Python source code this is targeted at version 3, tested using Python 3.6 and 3.8 on various platforms.

 From the root respository directory, it can be called using: